brett8883/DJI_Super-Patcher/readme.md

 - There is nothing additional the user needs to do to enable this feature and it is always enabled.

 - As soon as the Super-Patcher process is complete the drone will ignore ALL height limitations even if set by the user in DJI Go 4.

+  -Even though the user is able to enter a value in for height limit in DJI Go 4, the drone WILL NOT obey this hight limit command.

+      - **Please fly with caution**

-- *This is not optional and is hard-coded into the firmware.*
+- *This is not optional and is hard-coded into the firmware.
+There will be no height limit parameters visable in Assistant 2*

 - To enable height limits again would require uninstalling Super-Patcher which can be done simply by flashing to a stock firmware version

+- Please note that the height limit parameters in Assistant 2 1.1.2 in debug mode will NOT be visable beacuse they are hard-coded to the firmware.
+These parameters have been modified to disable height limit altogether even though they are not visable.

      **It is always the responsibility of the pilot to fly safely and to know local regulations. **